Nokia seen curbing sales decline with Lumia's China push

 | HELSINKI

-While analysts say Nokia has yet to prove it can survive in an industry increasingly dominated by Samsung (005930.KS) and Apple (AAPL.O), a slow but steady improvement in finances may buy more time for Canadian chief executive Elop as he attempts to implement his turnaround strategy.
+While analysts say Nokia has yet to prove it can survive in an industry increasingly dominated by Samsung and Apple, a slow but steady improvement in finances may buy more time for Canadian chief executive Elop as he attempts to implement his turnaround strategy.

 Nokia is pinning its hopes on Lumia phones, which use Microsoft's Windows software.
 Since signing a deal late last year to sell Lumias in China, it has launched cheaper versions of the smartphone to cater to a global market of price-conscious but tech-savvy consumers.